Gustav Randolph Manning

-Gustav Randolph Manning (born December 13, 1873 – December 1, 1953) was a German-American businessman and sports coach.
+Gustav Randolph Manning (December 13, 1873 – December 1, 1953) was a German-American businessman and sports coach.
 Manning is best known for being the first ever President of the United States Soccer Federation, which he served from its founding in 1913 until 1915.
 Prior to his tenue with U.S. Soccer, Manning was involved with soccer club management across southern Germany, particularly with forming state associations.

 Early life

 Gustav Manning, born in the London suburb of Lewisham, was one of four sons of Wolfgang Gustav Mannheimer, a Jewish merchant originally from Königsberg in East Prussia.
 The latter sold his company in the early 1880s and moved to Berlin, but like the whole family retained the anglicized name "Manning".
 In Berlin, father and sons joined the Berlin Cricket Club, where cricket and soccer were played.
 The sons Fred and Gustav played soccer in various Berlin clubs, including from 1893 for VfB Pankow, which was founded this year.
 Gustav Manning, who sometimes called himself Gus Randolph Manning, emphasizing his English origin, made friends there with his teammate Franz John who founded a club called FC Bayern Munich a few years later.